Installation of the Yang di-Pertuan Agong: Presentation of the Quran

-After the commencement, the Grand Chamberlain then asks the Yang's consent to bring the ceremonial regalia for the installation.
+After the commencement, the Grand Chamberlain then asks the King's consent to bring the ceremonial regalia for the installation.
 After granting the approval, he then walks off the hall, and then leads a second group of bearers entering the hall led by the Ceremonial Chief (Datuk Penghulu Istiadat), with the Nobat playing Menjunjung Duli at the background and carrying the Quran, Government Keris, Proclamation of Installation and Oath of Installation in golden-robed trays.

-The second group later takes their places, and the Grand Chamberlain, after being given permission by the Yang, hands the Quran to him, who then kisses it and later places it in a table between the thrones of the Yang and his consort.
-This symbolises the Yang's duties and responsibilities as the Head of Islam.
+The second group later takes their places, and the Grand Chamberlain, after being given permission by the King, hands the Quran to him, who then kisses it and later places it in a table between the thrones of the King and his Queen Consort.
+This symbolises the King's duties and responsibilities as the Head of Islam.
 The other items are then placed on a separate table, and the bearers exit.

 Proclamation of installation by the Prime Minister

-The Prime Minister then formally proclaims the full enthronement of the Yang di-Pertuan Agong with these words:
+The Prime Minister then formally proclaims the full enthronement of the King with these words: